Why You Need to Strengthen Your Hip Flexors – All about hip flexor

-Modern people must sit long because of their living habits and daily work.
-Therefore, some vital muscle group training and stretching exercises will be neglected, especially the hip flexor muscles, which are most easily overlooked.
+Modern people often sit for long periods due to their lifestyle and daily work.
+Therefore, some vital muscle groups, such as the hip flexor muscles, will be neglected, especially those that are most easily overlooked.

 A hip flexor is a group of pelvic and upper thigh muscles.
 It helps us raise our knees and keep the pelvis and legs aligned.
 If there is no hip flexor, we cannot sit or run.
 Therefore, the hip flexor is a talented muscle group that we cannot ignore.
 However, what is the benefit of stretching the hip flexor at the right time?
-After reading this article, you will know why you want to stretch and its importance.
+After reading this article, you will understand why stretching is essential and its benefits.

-Hip Flexor Muscle: The most vital muscles in your body
+Hip Flexor Muscle: The most vital muscle in your body

-• Psoas Main Muscle: psoas muscles are deep muscles that connect the spine and legs.
-It is the only muscle to do so.
-It passes through the pelvis in the waist to the front of the waist, attached to the top of your thigh bone, the femur.
+Psoas Main Muscle: The psoas muscles are deep muscles that connect the spine and legs.
+It is the only muscle capable of doing so.
+It passes through the pelvis, extending from the waist to the front of the pelvis, and is attached to the top of the thigh bone, the femur.

-• Iliac muscle: The iliac is a flat triangular muscle deep in the pelvis.
-It connects to the femur (femur) in the pelvis.
+Iliac muscle: The iliac is a flat triangular muscle deep in the pelvis.
+It connects to the femur in the pelvis.
 Its essential action is to bend or rotate your thighs.

-• Work femoral: This muscle is one of four quads and attaches the pelvis to the knee’s patella.
+Work femoral: This muscle is one of four quads and attaches the pelvis to the patella.
 Squares and femurs move around the rectus femoris.

-• Sartorius Muscle: The Sartorius Muscle has long legs that penetrate the pelvis to the knee through the thigh.
-It is the human body’s longest muscle and can bend your knees and legs.
+Sartorius Muscle: The Sartorius Muscle has long legs that penetrate the pelvis to the knee through the thigh.
+It is the human body’s longest muscle and is responsible for bending the knees and legs.

 What is hip stretching?

-Hip stretching involves running, jumping, squatting, stepping, leaning, climbing, etc. The hip connects the acetabulum of the femoral apex and pelvis, and the hip extension occurs on the sagittal plane, straightening the forward-tilted (curved) hip.
+The hip connects the acetabulum of the femur to the pelvis, and the hip extension occurs on the sagittal plane, straightening the forward-tilted (curved) hip.

 Hip flexion reduces the hip angle, bringing the knee closer to the shoulder; hip extension increases the hip angle, causing the knee to return to a 180-degree angle.
 If the angle is more significant than 180 degrees, the action involved is hyperextension because the hip extends beyond its anatomical position.